mariohamann/iframe-swapper/README.md

 ## Attributes

 -   `swap-delay`: Time in milliseconds to delay the swap of iframes.
+Defaults to `100`.
 -   `listen-for`: Custom event type to listen for from the iframe content.

 ## API